trairia/MikuMikuPenguin/CONTRIBUTING.en.md

 ````
 Essential commit message information here.

-The first line is a real life imperative statement.
+The first line summarizes the patch content.
 The body paragraph describes the behavior without the patch,
 why this is a problem, and how the patch fixes the problem when applied.
 ````